 Current volume postage is included for shipment to an American or a Canadian address.
-Overseas postage is $16.00 per volume, $8.00 per number.
+Overseas postage is $16.00 per volume.
 Single and past volumes are available at subscription rates.
-Postage and handling is $10.00 per volume, $5.00 per number for shipment to an American or a Canadian address.
-Overseas postage is as cited above.
+Postage and handling is $13.00 per volume for shipment to an American or a Canadian address.
+Overseas postage is $34.00 per volume.
 Postage for orders weighing over 4 lbs. will be determined by weight.

 * Regular subscribers are those who have paidup subscriptions for the current volume and two immediate past and/or future volumes.

 ** Students must identify themselves at the time of manuscript submission and also provide thee-mail address of their advisor.